blackfeather-wang/AdaFocus/README.md

 2. Download videos from following links, or contact the corresponding authors for the access.
 Save them to `PATH_TO_DATASET/videos`
 - [ActivityNet-v1.3](http://activity-net.org/download.html)
 - [FCVID](https://drive.google.com/drive/folders/1cPSc3neTQwvtSPiVcjVZrj0RvXrKY5xj)
 - [Mini-Kinetics](https://deepmind.com/research/open-source/kinetics).
-Please download [Kinetics 400](https://storage.googleapis.com/deepmind-media/Datasets/kinetics400.tar.gz), for Mini-Kinetics used in our paper, you need to use the train/val splits file.
+Please download [Kinetics 400](https://storage.googleapis.com/deepmind-media/Datasets/kinetics400.tar.gz).
+For Mini-Kinetics used in our paper, you need to use the train/val splits file from [AR-Net](https://github.com/mengyuest/AR-Net#dataset-preparation).
 3. Extract frames using [ops/video_jpg.py](ops/video_jpg.py), the frames will be saved to `PATH_TO_DATASET/frames`.
 Minor modifications on file path are needed when extracting frames from different dataset.